Angela Metzger: Biography

 Angela Metzger completed her education by studying church music with an A-diploma and organ with a diploma, master's degree and Artist Diploma with Edgar Krapp and Bernhard Haas at the University of Music and Performing Arts Munich.
 She also studied oboe at the Tiroler Landeskonservatorium Innsbruck with Konrad Zeller.
 During her studies, she received a scholarship in the music promotion programme of the Cusanuswerk, the Deutschlandstipendium scholarship and was an artist with Yehudi Menuhin Live Music Now.

 She devotes herself to the entire range of organ music, gaining recognition on both historical and modern instruments.
-She has been invited to perform at the Altenburg Music Festival. the Varaždin Baroque Evenings, the "Night of Contemporary Organ Music" in Berlin, the "orgel-mixturen" in the Kunst-Station Sankt Peter Köln, "BRANDNEU" Kassel and the A*Devantgarde Festival in Munich.
+She has been invited to perform at the Altenburg Music Festival. the Varaždin Baroque Evenings, the "Night of Contemporary Organ Music" in Berlin, the "orgel-mixturen" in the Kunst-Station Sankt Peter Köln, "BRANDNEU" Kassel, A*Devantgarde Festival in Munich and Musica viva (Bayerischer Rundfunk).
 She has worked with contemporary composers such as Mark Andre, Moritz Eggert, Betsy Jolas, Philipp Maintz, Johannes X. Schachtner, Dominik Susteck and Francesco Filidei.